noaham/dot_emacs/init.md

 The code used to do this is taken straight from the definition of the here-document submode which is built in.
 It is only very slightly changed.

-The only problem I have experecned with this is that indentation does not seem to work so well in the submode regions.
-As a work-around I usually ahve another buffer open where I do the coding and then copy and past it into the markdown file.
+The only problem I have experienced with this is that indentation does not seem to work so well in the submode regions.
+As a work-around I usually have another buffer open where I do the coding and then copy and past it into the markdown file.

 [mmm-mode]: https://github.com/purcell/mmm-mode